 - Restore the long-term financial sustainability of the state’s beleaguered Unemployment Trust Fund through the adoption of benefit reforms already implemented as best practices by neighboring states

-Are you an elected public official or candidate for office?
+Are you an elected public official?
 Sign the pledge now!

 For more information, contact CBIA’s Stevie Ann Lis (860.244.1978).